An interesting family of conformally invariant one-forms in even dimensions: Introduction

 \begin{theorem} Let $\Phi$ be a homogeneous invariant polynomial of degree $2k$, $k\in\bN$. \begin{enumerate} \item If $(M^{4k},g)$ is a closed conformally Einstein manifold of Riemannian signature, then $\rho_i^\Phi\in\im K^\ast$. \item There are examples of closed manifolds $(M^{4k},g)$ for which $\rho_i^\Phi\not\in\im K^\ast$. \end{enumerate} \end{theorem}

 The proof of the first statement relies on the fact that, except on the round sphere, any conformal Killing field on a closed Einstein manifold of Riemannian signature is necessarily Killing~\cite{Obata1962}.
 In \cref{sec:pontrjagin}, we show that the product of $S^1$ and a non-round Berger three-sphere, as well as its products with copies of $\bCP^2$, give examples with $\rho_i^\Phi\not\in\im K^\ast$.
+Our examples are not locally conformally Einstein.
+We are not aware of an example of a locally conformally Einstein manifold which can be proven via \cref{thm:pontrjagin-not-image} to not be globally conformally Einstein.

 Note that on locally conformally flat and obstruction flat even-dimensional $n$-manifolds, $K^\ast\colon\mE_{(ij)_0}\to\mE_i[-n]$ is the last nontrivial map in the conformal deformation complex~\cites{GoverPeterson2005,GasquiGoldschmidt1984} and the conformal deformation detour complex~\cite{BransonGover2007b}, respectively.
 In particular, \cref{thm:image,thm:pontrjagin-not-image} indicate that there may be an interesting interpretation of the conformally invariant one-forms $\xi_i^{(k)}$ and $\rho_i^\Phi$ on even-dimensional obstruction flat manifolds.